Clicky Skip to Content

 Tamari and soy sauce differences.

-Wuxi means that properly cooked soy sauce is naturally gluten-free, but otherwise tastes like a milder, saltier soy sauce.
-When I want to add more complex flavors to something as simple as rice, I go for Tamari, when in fact, soy sauce should be the star of the dish.
-Tamari and soy sauce look the same, but the two sauces are made differently and use different ingredients.
-While soy sauce is delicious on its own, it’s important to remember that soy sauce substitutes will never taste like soy sauce.
+Wuxi means properly cooked soy sauce is naturally gluten-free but tastes like a milder, saltier soy sauce.
+When I want to add more complex flavours to something as simple as rice, I go for Tamari, when soy sauce should be the dish’s star.

 If you are allergic to soy or cannot eat soy for any other reason, tamari is not the best choice.
 If you can take soy, tamari is the best option for most people.